et0and/portfolio-redux/content/projects/sophia.md

 - a round of prototyping and usability testing
 - the development of an early visual design system and mockup

-While this project allowed for the creation of an early MVP, in a real life setting it would require far more rounds of usabilty testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.
+This project allowed for the creation of an early MVP, but in a real life setting it would require more rounds of usability testing and iteration of the design to ensure all business requirements were met and that the product meets all user needs.

 </div>